datenstrom/yellow/TASKLIST.md

 - [ ] Published SMTP extension, send emails to remote server.
 Websites may not have a working mail system.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

-## How to improve technology
+## How to improve code

 You can find core functionality in the [core](https://github.com/annaesvensson/yellow-core) and everythig else in [extensions](https://datenstrom.se/yellow/extensions/).
 Good technology is made for people.
 Imagine what the user wants to do and what would make their life easier.
 Remember to focus on people.
 Not on technical details and lots of features.
-Did you improve an extension?
+Did you improve code?
 The first option is to send a pull request to the developer, it may or may not be accepted.
 The second option is to discuss your changes with the Datenstrom community.
 The third option is to make a new extension with the modified code.

 ## How to improve documentation